matsmello/react-mobile-animated-banner/README.md

 - [Goals](#goals)
 - [More Preview](#more-preview)

+### Support
+If you need any support or want to suggest improvements to the react-mobile-animated-banner repository, please open an issue at issues section or contact me via [LinkedIn](https://www.linkedin.com/in/matheus-da-silveira-mello/).

 ### Preview

 ![Showing the preview of the react-mobile-animated-banner using horizontal iPhone XR ](src/assets/images/iphone_top_horizontal.png 'Horizontal iPhone XR')

 ### How to install?
 Using yarn:
 ```